jjdblast/bigdata-pipeline_wiki/Home.md

 boot2docker ssh
 ```

+## Persistent and Non-Persistent Container Directories
+Consider everything you do in a boot2docker or docker session to be scoped to the life of just that session.

+The following is a path that will persist after a boot2docker restart:
+`/var/lib/boot2docker`

+The following is a path that will persist after a Docker restart:
+`/var/lib/docker`

 ## Create an Image from the Dockerfile provided in this repo (or download from Docker Hub)
 ```
 git clone https://github.com/fluxcapacitor/pipeline.git